isomerpages/ogp-nyjc/_ny-parents/Partner with us/Role of Parents in ECG.md

 </div>
 <div>
 <h2>What can parents do?</h2>
-Parents can help their children realise their dreams by:
+Parents can help their children realise their dreams by:</br>

 <b>Showing concern and support</b>
 <div>It is important for your children to know how much you care about their future and your willingness to support them.
 It is necessary not to dictate or direct his/her education plan and tentative career preferences.</div>